pgfisico/pi-project-reaction-time/programming-led.md

 ## Setup

-First create a new Python script named `reaction_time.py`.
+Create a new Python script named `reaction_time.py`.

 At the top of the file, import `LED` from the GPIO module.
 Setup your LED with the pin number that you connected it to when building your circuit.